First published on April 10, 2012, see original doc.

 Individual profiles constitute an important module of the OVN Infrastructure.

-It can be understood as an avatar, the digital identity of an agent.
+It can be understood as an avatar, and as digital identity of an agent.
 It is a socio-economic profile, containing data about social and economic activity.
 It must be composable and may contain information about

 - contributions to ventures / projects (economic activity) and commitments to processes, activities.